jasveen18/Hello-Zuz/README.md

 # Tech Stack ⚔

-◼ HTML, CSS and Javascript for front-end
+◼ React for front-end

 ◼ Node.js with express for server

-# Packages included

-◼ Express

-◼ Socket.io

-◼ Nodemon
+◼ MongoDB for storing data

 # How to run on localhost?